Krishna (Kannada actor): Debut and early work (2010–2019)

 In 2017, he portrayed a bar accountant opposite Teju in Mumbai.
-Times of India said, "Krishna has all the qualities of a good commercial hero, but the film fails him despite him putting his all."
+Times of India said, "Darling Krishna has all the qualities of a good commercial hero, but the film fails him despite him putting his all."
+He next portrayed a MLA aspirant in Jaali Baaru Mattu Poli Hudugaru opposite Mansi Vasudeva, which had a delayed release later that year.
 In 2018, he portrayed Raam opposite Shravya Rao in Huccha 2.
-Times of India mentioned, "Krishna is earnest as Raam and has done a good job."
+Times of India mentioned, "Darling Krishna is earnest as Raam and has done a good job."

-Directorial debut and success (2020-2022)
+Directorial debut, success and acclaim (2020–2022)

 Krishna ventured into direction and production in 2020 with Love Mocktail, which proved as a major turning point in his career.
 He portrayed a software engineer opposite Milana Nagaraj, who co-produced the film.
 It became a critical and commercial success.
-The News Minute noted, "Darling Krishna has managed both acting and direction with responsibility.
+Aravind Shwetha of The News Minute noted, "Darling Krishna has managed both acting and direction with responsibility.
 His performance is up to the mark, especially as a doting husband."
 The New Indian Express stated, "Krishna's role as Adi, who comes in different shades, is done with perfection."

 In 2021, he appeared in a special song in Kotigobba 3.
 He portrayed a steward in SriKrishna@gmail.com opposite Bhavana.
-Deccan Herald stated, "Darling Krishna's easy-style acting is likebale."
+Vivek M V of Deccan Herald stated, "Darling Krishna's easy-style acting is likebale."

 Krishna had four releases in 2022.
 He first reprised his role in Love Mocktail 2 opposite Milana Nagaraj.
 It became a box office success.
 Deccan Herald stated, "Krishna sticks to the strengths of the much-loved 2020 romantic drama and does his part well."
 Times of India stated that Krishna is "endearing and entertaining".
 He next appeared opposite Meenakshi Dixit in the much delayed film Local Train.
 Krishna appeared opposite Sangeetha Sringeri and Roshni Prakash in Lucky Man.
-The Cinema Express mentioned, "Krishna delivers a complete performance.
+Cinema Express mentioned, "Krishna delivers a complete performance.
 He fits perfectly into all phases of the character."
 In his last film of the year, he portrayed a IT engineer opposite Nishvika Naidu and Megha Shetty.
 News18 wrote, "Darling Krishna’s performance will keep you glued to your seats."